GNU-Ymir/Documentations/primitives/types.md

 ## Compound types

-Unlike the scalar types, compound contains multiple values.
-There are three type of compound type: tuple, range and arrays.
+Unlike scalar types, the compound contains multiple values.
+There are three types of compounds: the tuple, the range and the arrays.

 ### Tuple

-A tuple is a collection of values of different types.
-Tuples have fixed arity, once it has been set at compile time, it cannot be changed.
-Each element of a tuple has a type, and its order equally cannot be changed.
-Tuples are constructed inside parentheses, by a list of values separated by commas.
+A tuple is a set of values of different types.
+Tuples have a fixed arity, once it has been defined at compile time, it cannot be modified.
+Each element of a tuple has a type, and its order cannot be changed either.
+Tuples are built between parentheses, by a comma-separated list of values.

 ```ymir
 def main () {